arcus/education_modules/omics_orientation/omics_orientation.md

 The website [genome.gov](https://www.genome.gov) has a variety of educational resources and infographics for reading more about various omics topics:

-* The [About Genomics](https://www.genome.gov/about-genomics) has overviews on genomes, genomics, and even a useful glossery of genomics-related terms.
+* The [About Genomics](https://www.genome.gov/about-genomics) has overviews on genomes, genomics, and even a useful glossary of genomics-related terms.

 * They also have [a brief overview of transcriptomics](https://www.genome.gov/about-genomics/fact-sheets/Transcriptome-Fact-Sheet)